-‘An Imperfect Murder,’ originally titled, ‘The Private Life of a Modern Woman,’ is a film written and directed by James Toback.
+‘An Imperfect Murder,’ originally titled ‘The Private Life of a Modern Woman,’ is a film written and directed by James Toback.
 Sienna Miller stars as Vera, an actress dealing with strenuous moments in her life.
 Her encounter with an ex-boyfriend, Salvatore, turns ugly, upon which he is accidentally killed.
-Vera navigates through the repercussions of her actions, and on the following day, meets with her family and other people loosely related to her life.
+Vera navigates through the repercussions of her actions and, on the following day, meets with her family and other people loosely related to her life.

 An Imperfect Murder Plot Details

 Vera is an actress residing in her New York apartment.
 She is visibly disturbed in her sleep and wakes up in the aftermath of a nightmare.
-Vera dreams that her ex-boyfriend, Salvatore, visits her and asks her for his money.
+Vera dreams that her ex-boyfriend, Salvatore, will visit her and ask her for his money.
 Salvatore gets very rude and threatens her with a gun.
 In the ensuing confrontation, Vera accidentally shoots him dead.
 As it turns out, the dream was a reflection of reality: Vera had indeed murdered her ex-boyfriend in the same situation.
 Vera dumps Salvatore’s body in the river after packing it up in a trunk.

 Vera is then visited by a friend, who wants to discuss his thesis about Dostoevsky and Dickens.
 She is visibly flustered by the nightmare and is unable to hold a proper discussion with him.
 As she recuperates from her waywardness, she jots down her feelings in a stream of consciousness.
 Subsequently, Vera is visited by Franklin (James Toback), who seems to be interested in her mental state and starts a probing conversation.